solita/solita.github.com/_posts/2014-06-30-writing-compact-java.md

 ---

-In this post I reiterate some well-known things to shorten [Java](http://www.oracle.com/technetwork/java/index.html) source code and to make it more readable.
+In this post I reiterate some well-known ways to shorten [Java](http://www.oracle.com/technetwork/java/index.html) source code and to make it more readable.

 Motivation for this is an observation that style is fun.
 Rethinking stylistic issues could help in dealing with complex problems.
 This is to provide for the future, while computation, after all, is not all about ownership.